-Action Complete vent of an electrical outage during normal working hours, the following steps be taken: • Physical Plant notifies the power company of the outage. • If the estimated time of power restoration is unknown, the Physical Plant personnel continue to call every 10 minutes until estimated time of restoration of power is determined. • Physical Plant notifies the DPS and the Vice Chancellor immediately of the initial contact with the power company. • Physical Plant notifies the DPS and the Vice Chancellor immediately of the estimated time of restoration of power. • The Chancellor notifies the Provost and the Vice Chancellor for Student Affairs of the situation.
+Action Complete In the event of an electrical outage during normal working hours, the following steps should be taken: Physical Plant notifies the power company of the outage.
+If the estimated time of power restoration is unknown, the Physical Plant personnel continue to call every 10 minutes until estimated time of restoration of power is determined.
+Physical Plant notifies the UPD and the Vice Chancellor immediately of the initial contact with the power company.
+Physical Plant notifies the UPD and the Vice Chancellor immediately of the estimated time of restoration of power.
+The Chancellor notifies the Provost and the Vice Chancellor for Student Affairs of the situation.